Politics of Qatar: Workers

 On 16 January 2020 Qatar announced that most migrant workers who previously required an exit permit to leave Qatar would no longer require one.

 Cases of ill-treatment of immigrant labour have been observed.
 The Nepalese ambassador to Qatar, Maya Kumari Sharma, described the emirate as an "open jail".

 Qatar does not have national occupational health standards or guidelines, and workplace injuries are the third highest cause of accidental deaths.
 In May 2012, Qatari officials declared their intention to allow the establishment of an independent trade union.
 Qatar also announced it will scrap its sponsor system for foreign labour, which requires that all foreign workers be sponsored by local employers, who in some cases hold workers' passports and can deny them permission to change jobs.

 In August 2022, 60 migrant workers were arrested and deported for protesting against the non-payment by their employer, Al Bandary International Group, a major construction and hospitality firm.
 Some of the demonstrators were from Nepal, Bangladesh, India, Egypt and the Philippines had not been paid for seven months.
 According to a report published by France 24, those protesters were detained for breaching public security laws and minority of protesters were deported by the order of court who failed to remain peaceful and breached Qatar's public security law.
 Qatar's labour ministry said it will pay Al Bandary workers and will take further action against the company which was already under investigation for failing to pay wages.

-Executive branch

-Qatar is ruled by the House of Thani as a semi-constitutional hereditary monarchy.
-The head of state and chief executive is the emir.
-There is a prime minister (who serves as the head of government) and a cabinet appointed by the emir.
-Under the Constitution, the partially-elected Consultative Assembly can block legislation with a simple majority vote, and can dismiss ministers with a two-thirds vote.
-Two-thirds of the members are popularly elected, and the remainder are appointed by the emir.

-Politically, Qatar is evolving from a traditional society into a modern welfare state.
-Government departments have been established to meet the requirements of social and economic progress.
-The Basic Law of Qatar 1970 institutionalized local customs rooted in Qatar's conservative Islamic heritage, granting the Emir preeminent power.
-The Emir's role is influenced by continuing traditions of consultation, rule by consensus, and the citizen's right to appeal personally to the Emir.
-The Emir, while directly accountable to no one, cannot violate the Sharia (Islamic law) and, in practice, must consider the opinions of leading notables and the religious establishment.
-Their position was institutionalized in the Advisory Council, an appointed body that assists the Emir in formulating policy.